Dilanti-Media/cloudflare-ab-testing/testing/README.md

 # A/B Testing System Verification

-This directory contains the comprehensive test suite for validating the Cloudflare A/B testing system.
+This directory contains the comprehensive test suite for validating the Cloudflare A/B testing system with auto-updater functionality.

 ## 🧪 Available Tests